Protection Paladin Tank Spec, Builds, and Talents — Shadowlands 9.2.5

 This list is going to be assuming you care little about actual PvP combat, and focuses rather on optimal talents for outdoor PvE such as World Questing and Leveling.

-- Warrior of Light makes Shield of the Righteous deal 30% more damage at the cost of less armor granted.
-This is generally fine for outdoor content since tanks usually do not struggle to survive in outdoor content.
+- Warrior of Light makes Shield of the Righteous deal 30% more damage at the cost of less Armor granted.
+This is generally fine for outdoor content since tanks usually do not struggle to survive in it.